Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 * ``df_pred_means`` is a ``pandas.DataFrame`` containing the predicted scaled means of the negative binomials used to model the RNA-seq genes' counts in the in silico samples corresponding to the best representations found.
 In this data frame, each row represents a different sample, and each column represents either the scaled mean of the negative binomial for a specific gene (in the columns named after the genes' Ensembl IDs) or additional information about the original samples (in our case, the ``tissue`` column).

 * ``df_pred_r_values`` is a ``pandas.DataFrame`` containing the predicted r-values of the negative binomials used to model the RNA-seq genes' counts in the in silico samples corresponding to the best representations found.
 In this data frame, each row represents a different sample, and each column represents either the r-value of the negative binomial for a specific gene (in the columns named after the genes' Ensembl IDs) or additional information about the original samples (in our case, the ``tissue`` column).
-If we had used Poisson distributions to model the genes' counts instead of negative binomial distributions, ``df_pred_r_values`` would have been ``None``-
+If we had used Poisson distributions to model the genes' counts instead of negative binomial distributions, ``df_pred_r_values`` would have been ``None``.

 * ``df_time`` is a ``pandas.DataFrame`` containing information about the CPU and wall clock time used by each optimization epoch and each backpropagation step through the decoder (one per epoch).